 Private English Academies, called hagwons, provide the majority of ESL positions in South Korea and are the path of least resistance.
 They do not require their teachers to have TEFL Certificates or previous teaching experience before being hired.
 However, it is best to work for reputable hagwons, such as Avalon Academy, Chungdahm Institutes, SLP, and the list goes on.
 Teachers can expect to work about 35 hours a week, which consists of 25 to 30 teaching hours.
 Other than the ease of finding hagwon jobs through ESL recruiters, they also offer amazing benefits including: free airfare to and from home country, free housing, health care, and a contract completion bonus.
 These benefits allow teachers to make the move from their home country to South Korea easier than one would expect.
 Other teaching opportunities include: public after-school programs, teaching adults (adult hagwons), public schools, and universities.
 With so many opportunities available throughout South Korea, many teachers are unsure of which city they would like to work in.

 South Korea is home to its own unique Confucianist based culture.
 Family is the most important aspect of Korean society and respecting those older than you.
-In terms of work relationships, Koreans like to have dinner and drinks to build closer relationships with co-workers.
+Work relationships are important to consider if you want to teach English in South Korea.
+Koreans like to have dinner and drinks to build closer relationships with co-workers.
 Koreans think that being part of a group is more important than being an individual, so dinner with co-workers starts and ends with everyone together.
 Furthermore, not joining co-workers for dinner when invited is considered rude unless you have a valid excuse.
 Koreans will never say “no” to an invite without reason, they always provide a reason for not accepting your invite whether it is genuine or not.
 This is not viewed as lying but a respectful way of saying “no.” However, too many excuses and your co-workers will be offended.
 So go with the flow, go to dinner often and have a great time.

-South Korea is in an ideal location, traveling to cities like Shanghai or Tokyo can be done in a weekend.
+South Korea is in an ideal location for teaching abroad, because traveling to cities like Shanghai or Tokyo can be done in a weekend.
 Incheon Airport located near Seoul is among the world’s most elite airports, with daily flights to most countries.
 However, you don’t have to leave Korea to experience beautiful beaches, mountains, and historic landmarks.

 For those who love beaches, east coast beaches, Busan beaches, and Jeju Island beaches will provide a memorable vacation as well as some relaxation.
 Not to mention, most beaches in Korea are in close proximity to mountains where you can hike and enjoy nature.
 Lastly, if you are a history buff be sure to visit Gyeongju, Korea’s former capital.
 It is filled with historic monuments and sites that mark thousands of years of history.